Distributed iterated elimination of strictly dominated strategies: Concluding remarks

 \item considering strategic aspects of communication, even if truthfulness is required (should one send some piece of information or not?).

 \end{itemize} The last point is discussed further in the subsection below.

+We are currently working on a distributed implementation of the aspects presented in this paper, which we plan to extend and evaluate in a separate work.
+A preliminary description is contained in~\cite{witzel_knowledge_2009}.
+The objective is to present it in a form of an agent-oriented program as suggested by \citet{shoham_agent-oriented_1993}, where the agents' motivational attitudes are based on their payoffs.

-Finally, let us mention that in \cite{apt_knowledge_2009} we already abstracted from the framework considered here and studied a setting in which players send messages that inform a group about some atomic fact that a player knows or has learned.
+Finally, let us mention that in \cite{apt_knowledge_2009} we studied an abstract (so non-game theoretic) setting in which players send messages that inform a group about some atomic fact that a player knows or has learned.
 We clarified there, among other things, under what conditions common knowledge of the underlying hypergraph matters.
 The framework there considered could be generalized by allowing players to jointly arrive at some conclusions using their background theories, by interaction through messages sent to groups.
-From this perspective IESDS could be seen as an instance of such a conclusion.
-Through its focus on the form of allowed messages and background knowledge, this study would differ from the line of research pursued by \citet{fagin_reasoning_1995}, where the effects of communication are considered in the framework of distributed systems.
+From this perspective the form of IESDS studied here could be seen as an instance of such a conclusion.
+Because of the form of allowed messages and background knowledge, this study would differ from the line of research pursued by \citet{fagin_reasoning_1995}, where the effects of communication are considered in the framework of distributed systems.